Sapta Puri: Dwarka

 The present Dwarakhadheesh temple, also called the Jagat Mandir (universal shrine) or trilok sundar (most beautiful in all three worlds), is a seven storied structure, 43 m in height, appears to be raising above the Arabian sea.
-It is dated to the 13th century AD on the basis of oceanographic explorations undertaken to trace the ancient temple, which was submerged in the Arabian sea.
+It is dated to the 13th century CE on the basis of oceanographic explorations undertaken to trace the ancient temple, which was submerged in the Arabian sea.
 The elegantly carved temple shikara (tower) is adorned with a huge flag, which is said to be 52 yard in length with seven colours that can be seen flying from a distance of 10 km (hoisting this flag has a great religious significance).
 There is an approach to the back side of the temple from the Gomti River end, which is built of 56 steps.
 The temple built in soft limestone has a sanctum enclosed within a large hall with covered entrance from three sides.
 While the external carvings depict erotic scenes, the temple sanctum is austere in design but the main image is elaborately ornamented.

 A temple dedicated to Rukmini, Krishna's consort, is located in Bet Dwarka, 2 km away from Dwarka.
 The temple is said to be 2500 years old but in its present form it is inferred to be of 12th century vintage.
 It is a richly carved temple decorated with sculptures of gods and goddesses on the exterior with the sanctum housing the main image of Rukmini.
 Carved naratharas (human figures) and carved gajatharas (elephants) are depicted in panels at the base of the tower.
 An interesting legend is narrated to justify separate dwelling temples, far away from each other, for Rukmini and her husband Krishna.
 It is said that at the request of sage Durvasa (who was renowned for his short temper and bestowing curses) Krishna and Rukmini pulled a chariot taking sage Durvasa to their house for dinner.
 On the way, when Rukmini asked for water to quench her thirst, Krishna drew Ganges water, by prodding the ground with his toe, for her to drink.
 Rukmini quenched her thirst with the Ganges water.
 But Durvasa felt insulted since Rukmini did not have the courtesy to offer him water to drink.
 He, therefore, cursed her that she would live separately from her husband.